-Court of Appeals Paves the Way for Resale of Traffic Control Equipment, Expands Affiliate Definition
+Court of Appeals Paves the Way for Resale of Traffic Control Equipment, Addresses Two Other Issues

 The Ninth District Court of Appeals rendered its decision in Karvo Paving Co. v.
 Testa, 2019-Ohio-3974 on September 30, 2019, addressing three sales tax issues and one jurisdictional issue.